Edo-kawa/SE-Project/README.md

 # Software Engineering Project

+Group Member: (try editing this readme and add your name, upon seeing it)

+1. Edward Ye
+2. Anthony He
+3.
+4.

 ## Getting Started

 Hi, there.
 Please watch these amazing guys from Tuva [(link)](https://www.youtube.com/watch?v=-bDntRWfL70) and another piece of music [(link)](https://www.youtube.com/watch?v=BRU1o-sCnqY) recommended by Edward first before we start working on our amazing project.

 Before getting started, you are required to